mharen/mharen.github.io/_posts/2012/2012-11-09-handling-drag-events-in-ios-with.md

 }
 ```

-I’m going to claim that this works (it does)…but depending on what you’re doing with the mousemove events that this creates, there may be unexpected behavior as what you will observe is mousemove events from two fingers intermixed together.
+I’m going to claim that this works (it does)...but depending on what you’re doing with the mousemove events that this creates, there may be unexpected behavior as what you will observe is mousemove events from two fingers intermixed together.
 If you visualized this as a mouse cursor, you’d see it skipping back and forth between each finger.
 That might be ok—it depends on what you do with it.

 With this added to my SignalR sample, multi-touch iOS devices are now supported.
 Woot!